isomerpages/moe-zhangdepri/_our-programmes/IP Core Curriculum/Mathematics.md

 ·       <b>The Concrete-Pictorial Abstract (CPA) Approach</b> – Students are engaged in hands-on learning experiences to gain a deeper understanding of concepts.
 ![](/images/Math1.png)

+·       <b>Learning Experiences</b> – Activities such as Math Shopping Day and Math Trails provide the students with opportunities to apply their knowledge and skills in real-life situations.